MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### MoveArm (beta)

-Moves Misty's left or right arm at a specific speed to a chosen position.
+Moves Misty's left or right arm at a given speed to a specified position.

 Parameters